indiainvestments/content/content/excel/quantifying-returns-cagr-and-xirr/xirr-math.md

 $$V_{final} = V_{initial} \times (1 + CAGR)^n$$

-$$n$$ is number of years, where we’re considering 1 year as unit of time.
+*n* is number of years, where we’re considering 1 year as unit of time.

 Then equivalent transactions would be of values $$-V_{initial}$$ and $$V_{final}$$